keu/docs/learn/airflow-kafka.md

 :::info

-If you are running Airflow as a standalone application and using an M1 Mac please the modified installation instrustions in the README of the [`airflow-provider-kafka`](https://github.com/astronomer/airflow-provider-kafka) package.
+If you are running Airflow as a standalone application and using an M1 Mac, complete the additional setup in the [`airflow-provider-kafka` README](https://github.com/astronomer/airflow-provider-kafka#setup-on-m1-mac).

 :::

-4. In the .env file define the following environment variables.
+4. Add the following environment variables in `.env`.
 Provide your own Kafka topic name and boostrap server.
-If you are connecting to a cloud based Kafka cluster you will likely also need to provide an API Key and API Secret:
+If you are connecting to a cloud based Kafka cluster, you might also need to provide an API Key and API Secret:

     ```text
-    KAFKA_TOPIC_NAME=my_kafka_topic_name
+    KAFKA_TOPIC_NAME=<your-kafka-topic-name>
-    BOOSTRAP_SERVER=my_boostrap_server
+    BOOSTRAP_SERVER=<your-bootstrap-server>
-    KAFKA_API_KEY=my_api_key
+    KAFKA_API_KEY=<your-api-key>
-    KAFKA_API_SECRET=my_API_secret
+    KAFKA_API_SECRET=<your-api-secret>
     ```

 5. Run the following command to start your project in a local environment: